spevnev/uprintf/README.md

 # Universal printf

-uprintf is a single-header library for printing structures in C, created for debugging and prototyping purposes.
+uprintf is a single-header library that allows to print anything in C, intended for debugging and prototyping.

 ### What is a single header library?